-Strategic goals, objectives and actions were developed following analysis, ranking, and evaluation.
-This process involved the engagement of the Non Executive Boards of Business Isle of Man and Visit Isle of Man and an exploration of external market forces, wider industry trends and, in certain circumstances, UK Government policy.
+The strategic goals, objectives and actions have been developed following the strategic analysis undertaken and a thorough ranking and evaluation process.
+This process involved the engagement of the Executive Boards of Business Isle of Man and Visit Isle of Man and an exploration of external market forces, wider industry trends and, in certain circumstances, UK Government policy, as noted below.

-Numerous UK strategies and policies were reviewed prior to the development of this Strategy's strategic goals and action.
+Numerous UK strategies and policies were reviewed prior to the development of this strategy's strategic goals and actions including:

-- The UK Government's 'Build Back Better High Streets' policy paper states "communities are at the heart of place-making; where a mix of commercial and residential uses complement each other; and where businesses large and small feel welcome". - Scotland's 'Getting the Right Change retail strategy for Scotland' outlines several principles that are relevant to this Strategy, including the importance of place and the identity and purpose that places can engender. - The High Street Task Force Annual Report 2022-23 describes local partnerships as key to unlocking high street potential.
+- The UK Government's "Build Back Better High Streets" policy paper which states "communities are at the heart of placemaking; where a mix of commercial and residential uses complement each other; and where businesses large and small feel welcome".

+- Scotland's "Getting the Right Change retail strategy for Scotland" which outlines

+several principles that are relevant to this

+strategy, including the importance of place

+and the identity and purpose that places can

+engender.

+- The High Street Task Force Annual Report 2022-23 which describes local partnerships as key to unlocking high street potential.